ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     For example, the cmdlet `EdmUploadAgent.exe /GetSession /DataStoreName patient` displays a list of upload sessions for the *Patient* data store.

-## Part 4: Create a sensitive type
+## Part 4: Configure exact matching for a DLP policy

+During this phase, you configure exact matching

-## Part 5: Define rules using EDM
+## Part 5: Apply EDM to a DLP policy

 ## Other methods to create a custom sensitive information type